ABC-iRobotics/ur-webmonitor/README.md

 Clone the https://github.com/ABC-iRobotics/ur-state-receiver.git

 ## Configuration
-Set the cloned ur-state-receiver path in the line: 'const URStateData = require(\'../ur-state-receiver\')' Set your Universal Robot's IP: 'const urStateDataInst = new URStateData(30003, \'your_robot_ip\')'
+1. Set the cloned ur-state-receiver path in the line: 'const URStateData = require('path_the_cloned_ur-state-receiver')'
+2. Set your Universal Robot's IP: 'const urStateDataInst = new URStateData(30003, 'your_robot_ip')'

 ## Usage
 1. Run 'node index.js' in the cloned repository folder